Federated Epidemic Surveillance: Results

-Formally, we test the null hypothesis that the Poisson rate ratio $\frac{\lambda_T}{\lambda_{B}}$ is not larger than $1+\theta$.
-We apply the uniformly most powerful (UMP) unbiased test for this hypothesis \citep{lehmann2005testing, fay2014testing}, which has the $p$-value $Pr[r \geq k_T]$ where $r$ is a Binomial random variable $r \sim Bin(\sum_{j = 1}^l k_{Bj} + k_T, \frac{1+\theta}{1+\theta+l})$.
-That is to, calculate the $p$-value of the Binomial test, we sum up the probabilities of observing more extreme values than $k_T$ if counts were uniformly split between the baseline and test periods.
-Section \ref{subsec:test} includes more details about the hypothesis test.
+Formally, we test the null hypothesis that the Poisson rate ratio $\lambda_T/\lambda_{B}$ is not larger than $1+\theta$.
+We apply the uniformly most powerful (UMP) unbiased test for this hypothesis \cite{romano2005testing,fay2014testing} with {\it p}-value $\Pr[r \geq k_T]$, where $r$ is a Binomial random variable $r \sim \mathrm{Bin}\left(\sum_{j = T-\ell}^{T-1} k_{Bj} + k_T, (1+\theta)/(1+\theta+\ell)\right)$.
+That is, to calculate the {\it p}-value of the Binomial test, we sum up the probabilities of observing more extreme values than $k_T$ if counts were uniformly split between the baseline and test periods.
+Of note, in this paper, we only discuss the unadjusted {\it p}-values.
+However, in practical applications, controlling the False Discovery Rate (FDR) of online multiple tests over time is crucial, while the consideration regarding {\it p}-value correcting and thresholding is a separate topic which we can refer to other articles like \cite{robertson2023online}. {\it ``Poisson rate ratio test for detecting a surge"} in {\it Methods} Section includes more details about the hypothesis test.

-In the federated setting, each data custodian computes $p$-values for this hypothesis test using only their own time series.
-The $p$-values are then combined using methods from meta-analysis.
-(See Section \ref{subsec:meta} for more discussions.)
-Considering $p_1, \dots, p_n$ are $p$-values obtained from $n$ independent hypothesis tests and the joint null hypothesis for the $p$-values is $H_0: p_i \sim U[0, 1], i = 1, \dots, N$ \citep{heard2018choosing}, several commonly used statistics and their corresponding distributions can be computed accordingly.
-We listed some popular ones in Table \ref{tab:meta}.
+In the federated setting, each data custodian computes {\it p}-values for this hypothesis test using only their own time series counts.
+The {\it p}-values are then combined using methods from meta-analysis (see {\it ``Overview of meta-analysis methods"} in {\it Methods} Section for more discussions).
+Considering $p_1, \dots, p_N$ are {\it p}-values obtained from $N$ independent hypothesis tests and the joint null hypothesis for the {\it p}-values is $H_0: p_i \sim U[0, 1], i = 1, \dots, N$ \cite{heard2018choosing}, several commonly used statistics and their corresponding distributions can be computed accordingly.
+We listed some popular ones in Table \ref{tab1}.